 Example of Validation record:

-- Upon creating the CNAME, your request will be checked for verification and final CA Signing and should show as trusted within a few minutes
+- Upon creating the CNAME, click I've configured my DNS.
+Continue.
+Your request will be checked for verification and final CA Signing and should show as trusted within a few minutes

 Checking the Validation